EmilioOldenziel/SubtitlesNLP/report.md

 ## Supervised learning
   ### Dataset creation
   To perform supervised learning to classify separable verbs a labeled dataset has to be created.
-This is performed using 9000 German so called "Trennenbare verben" retrieved from [canoonet](http://www.canoo.net) , which are german seperatable verbs.
+This is performed using 9000 German so called "Trennenbare verben" retrieved from [Canoonet](http://www.canoo.net) , which are german seperatable verbs.
 To query the collocations that contain separable verbs the collocation words are concatenated in order and reverse order.
-These resulting words and canoonet list are then stemmed using the nltk German stemmer.
+These resulting words and the canoonet list are then stemmed using the nltk German stemmer.
+Words that appear in both sets are assigned the label $1$ in the collocations dataset and a similar amount of random selected collocations that do not appear in both is assigned the label $0$.
+This results in a dataset containing 6936 samples.

   ### Learning
-  jsfhgkdfgh
+  To learn rules for classifying separable verbs multiple classification algorithms where applied on the training data.
+DecisionTrees turned out to be only classfier that performed better then random guessing.
+A 5-fold cross validation using train- and testset is performed on as validation scheme using the F1-score.

+  #### Results

   ![alt text](notebooks/DT_score.png "Logo Title Text 1")